MayankVats/MayankVats/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [The Odin Project](https://www.theodinproject.com/)
+- 🔭 I’m currently working on Awesome Projects.
 - 🌱 I’m currently learning to be an efficient problem solver.

 <!--